the-J/WhiteGoat/README.md

     - Who knows what more
 </a>

-#### Setup
+#### Setup with Docker

-Docker files are not yet prepared, so:
+You will need to have docker and docker-compose on your system

 - Remove '.example.' from all files in credentials and fill info inside them
-- Setup postgresDB on your system
+- Insert compatible values into docker-compose file
-- run: npm install && npm run dev
+- run: ```docker-compose build && docker-compose up```

 </a>
-I won't be handling any lack of credentials for now
+I won't be handling any lack of credentials for now.

 ####Manual (current)
 Bot is not creating any roles (for now) so only owner gets admin permissions.